Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz: Conclusion

-In the future we can expect energy efficiency requirements imposed on buildings to increase further.
+In the future energy efficiency requirements imposed on buildings can be expected to increase further.
 This can lead to, e.g., in cold climate countries such as Finland, an increased number of triple-glass windows, upgrades to four glass-panes, and possibly multiple metal films for added insulation and penetration loss.
-For higher frequency bands, the fluctuation of penetration loss through windows is more severe and will have effects that warrant special considerations in planning O2I coverage.
+This warrants special considerations and further study of planning and simulating O2I coverage.